carlossalim/AndroidVulnerabilities-/README.md

 ### Installing

 ```
 The log_sample file contains an example of the system call log file that we used in our research.
+The complete file with log

+export_normal1_180sec.txt - Pre-processed file with Normal system calls
+export_normal2_180sec.txt - Pre-processed file with Normal system calls
+export_vulne_180sec.txt - Pre-processed file with vulnerabilities

-FinalProcessing_out.csv - It contains the processed output to be used in the Machine Learning Algorithms
+FinalProcessing_out.csv - It contains the processed output to be used in the Machine Learning Algorithms after all features reduction.
+FinalProcessing_out97.csv - It contains the processed output to be used in the Machine Learning Algorithms with all fetures.

 Machine Learning Algorithms used:
 KNN.ipynb - Python code for kNN to detect Android Vulnerabilities.